-Student are expected to timely fulfill all academic requirements of the Program, as described in Tracks & Course Requirements.
+Student are expected to timely fulfill all academic requirements of the Program.
 Students who believe that they have a disability, which requires special consideration and academic accommodations, must seek those accommodations directly from the University's Center for Disability and Access, (801) 581-5020.
 Accommodations must be sought in advance and may not be awarded retroactively to coursework.